Report a pothole

 Pothole repair - questions and answers

 We know the condition of Swindon’s roads is an important concern for all road users.
-Local surveys tell us that residents regard road repairs and maintenance as a high priority for the council.
+Residents consistently tell us in our annual resident survey that they want the council to prioritise road repairs and maintenance.

 That’s why we want to be clear and open in explaining our approach, including the challenges and financial constraints we face.